 One warning sign for me is the customer who considers his analog front end to have great PRaT.
 I’ve observed that many of these systems are similar to systems people claim to be imaging champs – having an emphasis in the presence zone (2-4K) which renders the leading edge of notes unnaturally (harsh).

 Pairing one of these turntables/tonearms with a cartridge with extended upper frequencies is a recipe for misery.
 Not all turntables which convey rhythm skew the frequency response.
-I’d like to think that my Galibier turntables are both balanced and have good PRaT.
+I’d like to think that our Galibier turntables are both balanced and have good PRaT.

 There was a time when I was of the opinion that Lyras were bright cartridges.
 More accurately stated, I felt them to be slightly deficient in the mid and upper bass.
 This “brightness” many reported in earlier generations was more of a perception thing (perception counts, of course) in the sense that a slight deficiency in the bass registers draws the listener’s attention to the upper frequencies in the same way that a mini-monitor does.